 Not at the Draft Wizard site.
 Feel free to visit our main site, FantasyPros.com, for all your in-season needs.
 The Draft Wizard is purely a draft prep and drafting tool.

 The Premium Subscription is for fantasy basketball drafts in 2015.
 You can use the product on an unlimited basis, but it is only for 2015 and purely for preseason drafting (not for in-season weekly advice).

 How do I assign Keepers for my league?
 (PRO Feature)

 If you’re a PRO member, you’ll receive seamless support for Keepers in all of the Draft Wizard’s tools.
 As you go through the quick setup process for your mock and real drafts, there will be a check box to indicate if you are playing in a Keeper league.
 Simply select that option and you will have the opportunity to enter Keepers for every team along with the round each player is assigned to or dollar costs if you’re playing in an auction league.
 This information will be saved after you enter it the first time and can be edited from the draft setup screen or from your My Account page.
-If you are playing in a Yahoo league, you’ll also be able to import your league directly from this page so you don’t have to enter the Keepers manually.
+If you are playing in a Yahoo, ESPN, CBS or Fantrax league, you’ll also be able to import your league directly from this page so you don’t have to enter the Keepers manually.
 However, for auction leagues, you will still need to manually enter Keeper dollar costs.

 Does the Draft Wizard support traded picks?
 (PRO Feature)

 Yes, PRO users can customize the order of any draft.
 To adjust a draft order, simply navigate to your My Account page.
 Then select the appropriate league from the ‘My Leagues’ list and click the ‘Draft Details’ option.
 You’ll be able to alter the order of your draft board to re-assign any picks that have been traded.